aicjanelia/ipalmplotter/README.md

-# ipalmplotter is a matlab tool for displaying, processing, and analyzing ipalm or other SMLM datasets.
+# ipalmplotter is a matlab GUI for displaying, processing, and analyzing ipalm or other SMLM datasets.